oelizondo/Sofia/readme.md

 ![Sofia](https://raw.githubusercontent.com/oelizondo/Sofia/master/Logo.png)
-##Welcome to Sofia <3
+##Sofia
-The perfect project scaffolder for your awesome projects.
+The perfect project scaffolder for your amazing projects.
 Sofia creates an agnostic static site structure that let's you start developing right away.
 Forget about the tedious setup!

 ###Installation
 Make sure you have Git installed.